arvis00/Eshop-react/README.md

-Eshop demo page written in React using Redux, Router, Components
+Eshop demo page written in React using Redux, Router, Components.

+- you can create a new product with description, price and quantity (for admins)
+- users can add the product to a cart if there is quantity of the product.
+- users can open cart items and make a purchase.
+- users can check open pending orders

 ## Available Scripts